Main Ground Combat System: History

-During a state visit to Warsaw in February 2020, French president Emmanuel Macron appeared open to Polish participation in the MGCS project, eventhough the idea of adding new partners to the program was previously met with French hostility.
+During a state visit to Warsaw in February 2020, French president Emmanuel Macron appeared open to Polish participation in the MGCS project, even though the idea of adding new partners to the program was previously met with French hostility.
 It was indeed Paris that imposed not to consider additional partners for the program until the study phase which will determine the architecture and the structuring functionalities of the MGCS was completed.
 This was to avoid risks of further delays in a project already stalled by disputes between the KNDS consortium and Rheinmetall.
 Meanwhile, South Korean manufacturer Hyundai Rotem was reportedly in advanced negotiations to produce a version of the K2 Black Panther tank in Poland under licence for the "Wilk" (Wolf) Program; Poland was interested to replace its aging T-72s and PT-91s.

 During June 2020 bilateral talks with his German counterpart, the Italian Undersecretary for Defence Giulio Calvisi said that the possibility of allowing Italy to participate in the MGCS programme had emerged.

-In December 2020 frustrated with the slow pace of the MGCS project, Italy offered participation in its own development of a different tank to Poland, and potentially to Spain.
+In December 2020, frustrated with the slow pace of the MGCS project, Italy offered participation in its own development of a different tank to Poland, and potentially to Spain.

-In November 2021, the Netherlands government asked France and Germany to become an observer.
+In November 2021, the Dutch government asked France and Germany to become an observer.
 However, the Franco-German partners were still negotiating conditions under which other countries should be allowed to take part in the project.
 The MGCS principals emphasised that the Dutch are seen as an important partner in the project.

 In January 2022, the Belgian government increased defence spending.
 Part of these plans includes participation in the MGCS programme.

-In July 2022, in the context of the Russian invasion of Ukraine, the Polish government signed an agreement to acquire 1000 K2PL Black Panther tanks for the "Wilk" (Wolf) Program and announced cooperation with South Korea on next generation K3 tank, making Poland's potential involvement in the MGCS uncertain.
+In July 2022, in the context of the Russian invasion of Ukraine, the Polish government signed an agreement to acquire 1000 K2PL Black Panther tanks for the "Wilk" (Wolf) Program and announced cooperation with South Korea on next generation K3 tank, and due to the MGCS project schedules and planned implementations, Poland decided not to join the project.

+In 2025, Germany announced the approval of MGCS-Project Company as the joint-venture for the development of the new vehicle.

+In April 2025, KNDS Deutschland, KNDS France, Rheinmetall, and Thales jointly established the MGCS Project Company (MPC) in Cologne.
+This entity serves as the programme's industrial prime, overseeing coordination and integration.